elastic/elastic-package/README.md

 Use this command as an exploratory tool to dump resources from Elastic Stack (objects installed as part of package and agent policies).

+### `elastic-package enroll`

+_Context: package_

+Use this command to enroll an agent in Fleet.

+The command spawns a new agent automatically enrolled in Fleet.
+A policy configuration is provided as a flag to attach integrations to the agent.

 ### `elastic-package export`

 _Context: package_